apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< paragraph class="language-go" >}}
 **Timer and State:**
-This feature isn't implemented in the Go SDK; see more at [https://github.com/apache/beam/issues/20510](https://github.com/apache/beam/issues/20510).
+This feature isn't implemented in the Go SDK; see more at [Issue 20510](https://github.com/apache/beam/issues/20510).
 Once implemented, user defined Timer and State parameters can be used in a stateful DoFn.
 {{< /paragraph >}}

 {{< highlight py >}}